emna2881/E3NG-Toolchanger/README.md

 > **Some features(BOM, printer.cfg, marcos...) will be updated in a future release.**
 ## Credits
 This project is based on E3NG by RH3D : https://github.com/RH3D/E3NG
+Also, I designed mount for Metal Bed of Nudge probe for tool offset calibration.
+Thanks to zruncho3d for developing Nudge : https://github.com/zruncho3d/nudge

 ## Key Features
 <img width="2480" height="1268" alt="Toolhead" src="https://github.com/user-attachments/assets/7d443923-78c3-4016-9463-5102a574304c" />